 The biggest challenge of FYSA is to maintain an active group of volunteer adults.
 Coaches are critical, but help with the concession stands, tournament, field maintenance and association management is necessary.
-If you have any time or skills to donate please complete the volunteer section in online registration or on the registration form and return it to FYSA.
+If you have any time or skills to donate please complete the volunteer section in online registration or using our online volunteer registration form.

 An informal cooperative of parents and players learning the basics of youth sports and soccer.
 Players are aged 5 – 7 years old.
 The teams meet at various times during Saturdays for 1 hour of learning exercises and games.
 The teams are limited to 9 players.
 Micro sized fields are used to keep every player involved and touching the ball.
 This division is “instructional” for players, coaches, and parents as we all learn together.